boazbk/tcs/lec_19_cryptography.md

 A block cipher can be thought as a sort of a "random invertible map" from $\{0,1\}^n$ to $\{0,1\}^n$, and can be used to construct a pseudorandom generator and from it a stream cipher, or to encrypt data directly using other modes of operations.
 There are a great many other security notions and considerations for encryption schemes beyond computational secrecy.
 Many of those involve handling scenarios such as  _chosen plaintext_, _man in the middle_, and _chosen ciphertext_ attacks, where the adversary is not just merely a passive eavesdropper but can influence the communication in some way.
-While this lecture is meant to give you some taste of the ideas behind cryptography, there is much more to know before applying it correctly to obtain secure applications, and a great many people have managed to get it wrong.
+While this chapter is meant to give you some taste of the ideas behind cryptography, there is much more to know before applying it correctly to obtain secure applications, and a great many people have managed to get it wrong.

 ## Computational secrecy and $\mathbf{NP}$